Learn / Guides / CRO glossary

 Eye-tracking can provide valuable insight about visitor/customer preferences that surveys or other research methods can’t always uncover.
 For example, while on-site surveys can be effective at highlighting what visitors consciously focus on—and what consciously impacts them—they won’t pick up the many things that are occurring below the subject’s conscious awareness.

+Eye movements are powerful indicators of human behavior, preference, and decision-making.
 Our eyes follow what interests us: our pupils dilate when we’re intrigued by something or when we’re having an intense emotional response to what’s in front of us.
 When researchers observe these patterns across test subjects, they can better predict how the audience will react as a whole.
-In turn, when applied to UX and usability, this insight allows companies to create websites that are more usable and content that is more likely to attract attention and convert.
+In turn, when applied to UX and user interface, this insight allows companies to create websites that are more usable and content that is more likely to attract attention and convert.

 Take a look at this popular meme:

 The vast majority of people will read the text in the exact order the meme predicts, while a few odd ones will deviate.

 Now, if you saw an ad with text structured like this, you might not consciously remember the order in which you read the copy—but eye-tracking would pick it up and researchers would be able to spot the pattern.
-Once they see the same pattern play itself out over many test subjects, they can determine how most people will respond—and design their webpages accordingly.
+Once they see the same pattern play itself out over many test subjects and identify common areas of interest, they can determine how most people will respond—and design their webpages accordingly.

 Eye-tracking can tell you exactly what subjects are looking at, so there’s no need for self-reporting and guesswork.
 On the downside, since the tracking requires specialized equipment and takes place in a laboratory, some subjects may behave differently than they would in the real world—perhaps trying to ‘please’ the researcher or avoid looking at something they otherwise would.
 Also, it can be time-consuming and expensive (and therefore cost-prohibitive) for many startups and small companies.